 - Advisor letter must be on UCSB Department Letterhead

 - Date, student name, and PERM

 - Description of the class, how the internship is an integral part of the curriculum of that particular class, and how specific job duties relate to the coursework.

 - Explain how the internship will be evaluated (for instance, a presentation, paper, or contribute to dissertation research)

 - Must contain the phrase "this internship is required for (insert course number)."

 Important Things To Note:

 - You may not begin your employment until you have received express CPT authorization from OISS.
 Working without prior authorization is a violation of your student status and may lead to SEVIS record termination.

-- You will not be permitted to apply for Optional Practical Training (OPT) if you reach 350 days of full-time CPT.
+- You will not be permitted to apply for Optional Practical Training (OPT) if you reach 364 days of full-time CPT.
 We recommend capping your full time CPT to 350 days to avoid any miscalculations that may result in going over the 364 day limit.

 - The main objectives of your employment must be directly related to the major shown on your I-20.
 Make sure your I-20 reflects your correct major and degree level.